Congress: Up the Ante for People With CF

 In this article

 Congress is considering two bipartisan bills that would help ensure people living with cystic fibrosis have affordable access to the highly specialized treatments and care they require.
-The Cystic Fibrosis Foundation, alongside the CF community, calls on Congress to pass both the Pioneering Antimicrobial Subscriptions to End Upsurging Resistance (PASTEUR) Act and the Help Ensure Lower Patient (HELP) Copays Act without delay.
+The Cystic Fibrosis Foundation, alongside the CF community, call on Congress to pass the Pioneering Antimicrobial Subscriptions to End Upsurging Resistance (PASTEUR) Act without delay and to support the Help Ensure Lower Patient (HELP) Copays Act.

 The PASTEUR Act

-People with cystic fibrosis face a heightened, life-long risk of chronic infections, from requiring routine use of antibiotics.
-The need for more antimicrobial options isn't unique to the CF community; it's a universal issue — with dire consequences.
-Every 15 minutes a person in the United States dies from an antibiotic-resistant infection.
-New antimicrobials are urgently needed to address this public health crisis.
+People with cystic fibrosis face a heightened, lifelong risk of chronic infections requiring routine use of antibiotics.
+The urgent need for more antimicrobial options — including antibiotics — isn't unique to the CF community; it's a universal public health crisis — with dire consequences.

 Antimicrobial resistance has a substantial impact on the U.S. economy.
 According to a 2022 report from the National Academies of Sciences, Engineering, and Medicine, the direct medical costs in the U.S. of treating only six of the most common drug-resistant pathogens is $4.6 billion per year.
-Notably, this figure does not include associated and downstream costs, including the cost to the health system after discharge, lost wages, diminished worker productivity, short- and long-term disability, mortality, and cost burden on families and caregivers.
+Notably, this figure does not include associated and downstream costs, including the cost to the health system, lost wages, diminished worker productivity, short- and long-term disability, the cost burden on families and caregivers, and mortality.

 The HELP Copays Act